-The hepatitis B vaccine is not usually available on the NHS.
-It is administered as three injections given over a number of months.
+The hepatitis B vaccine is available at LloydsPharmacy, although it isn't usually available on the NHS.
+It's administered as three injections given over a number of months.

 Hepatitis B is a serious viral infection that affects the liver.
 It is transmitted in blood and bodily fluids.
 It can be contracted through unprotected sex and by sharing needles and injecting equipment.
 When visiting India, you are also at risk of hepatitis B if you get a tattoo, a body piercing or any medical or dental treatment.

 The Japanese encephalitis vaccine is not available on the NHS.
 It is administered as two injections given one to four weeks apart.
 If you have received the Japanese encephalitis vaccine in the past, you may want to receive a booster before you visit India.
 The booster is delivered as a single injection and will then last 10 years.